SafetyPanda/Scribe/README.md

-auto-get <site> <encryption password>    For SSH commands, not recommended for regular use. import <file name>                       Import CSV file of passwords' export                                   Export CSV file of Password Vault help                                     Display this help about                                    Display about page
+auto-get <site> <encryption password>    For SSH commands, not recommended for regular use. import <file name>                       Import CSV file of passwords' export                                   Export CSV file of Password Vault gen <num of characters>                  Generates a SecureRandom Base64 Password.
+Default 15. help                                     Display this help about                                    Display about page